 Common SLM & DMLS materials

 SLM and DMLS can produce parts from a large range of metals and metal alloys including aluminum, stainless steel, titanium, cobalt chrome and inconel.
 These materials cover the needs of most industrial application, from aerospace to medical.
-Precious metals, such as gold, platinum, palladium and silver can also be processed, but their application are fringe and mainly limited to jewelry making.
+Precious metals, such as gold, platinum, palladium, and silver can also be processed, but their applications are fringe and mainly limited to jewelry making.

 The cost of the metal powder is very high.
 For example a kilogram of stainless steel 316L powder cost approximately $350 - $450.
 For this reason, minimizing the part volume and the need for support is key to keeping the cost as low as possible.